Kamikaze Hearts: Plot

 Veteran pornographic actress Sharon Mitchell, nicknamed "Mitch", drives to San Francisco accompanied by a camera crew filming a documentary.
 She is going to star in a porn parody of Carmen, which is directed by her girlfriend, Tigr, a newcomer to the industry.
 When Mitch arrives on the set, the documentary crew films her along with various other people involved in the making of the Carmen parody.

-After filming a rape scene, Mitch dons a mustache, invites the documentary crew to what she calls the "pre-wrap wrap party", and introduces them to more of her coworkers.
+After filming a rape scene, Mitch dons a mustache, invites the crew to what she calls the "pre-wrap wrap party," and introduces them to more of her coworkers.
 Each of them are prompted to discuss their own experience with pornography.

-Mantra is supposed to perform fellatio on Jon, but pauses mid-scene and becomes distressed, refusing to do so in front of Gerald Greystone, the producer; he fires her.
-Later Greystone photographs Jennifer Blowdryer, another actress, coaxing her into displaying more skin than she had initially planned.
+Mantra is supposed to perform fellatio on Jon, but pauses mid-scene and becomes distressed, refusing to do so in front of Gerald Greystone, the producer; who then fires her and photographs Jennifer Blowdryer, another actress, coaxing her into displaying more skin than she had initially planned.
 During another party, cast members fraternize as Tigr speaks to the documentary crew on the role of drugs in her relationship with Mitch.

 Mitch disappears from the set before they are about to shoot and Greystone berates Tigr for having paid Mitch in advance.
 Following a search, Tigr finds Mitch dancing naked at a strip club.
 After getting into a fight with the club's staff, Tigr is removed from the establishment.
 When Tigr asks her why she did not show up to the set, Mitch reveals that she had been arrested and spent most of the night in jail.
 The couple then argues about Tigr telling the people around them about Mitch's drug habit, though Tigr claims that everyone already knows that Mitch is a user.
 Tigr vents about the situation to Bobby Mac, who converses with her while playing a round of dice.

 Mantra returns to the set, asking Tigr to let her redo the oral sex scene as she needs money to pay her rent.
-However, she requests to do the scene with Mitch instead of Jon, stating that she no longer does pornography with men.
+However, she requests to do it with Mitch instead of Jon, stating that she no longer does pornography with men.
 Tigr agrees and Mantra and Mitch film the scene, despite Tigr becoming jealous as it unfolds.
 Tigr and Mitch get poison oak and take a shower together.
 Mitch contemplates her career and the people who watch her.
 As they dry off outside, Tigr expresses her disappointment in Mitch, but notes that she loves her anyways, kissing her before walking off.

-In the concluding scene, the couple decide to film themselves getting high.
-Tigr injects herself and Mitch follows suit.
-They take turns speaking to the camera; comparing the needle that she uses to a surrogate penis, Mitch talks about how she "fucked" Tigr with it with the hopes of maturing their relationship.
+Sometime later, the couple decide to film themselves injecting themselves with drugs.
+Comparing the needle to a surrogate penis, Mitch talks to the camera about how she "fucked" Tigr with it with the hopes of maturing their relationship.
 Tigr expresses her desire to eventually find something more enjoyable than drugs.

 Cast

+Cast list adapted from Lesbian Film Guide.